 If you reload the firmware after you have been using the Armmite, note that loading the new firmware will not clear the previous options as seen via OPTION LIST.
-These are now stored in battery backed-up ram so loading the firmware won't change them.
-If you don't want your original options, use OPTION RESET to set the default options.i.e.
+These are stored in flash so loading the firmware won't change them.
+If you don't want your original options, use OPTION RESET to set the default options.